-All amounts are short term and hence the carrying values of the Group's trade receivables are considered to be a reasonable approximation of fair values.
-The Group did not hold any collateral as security or other credit enhancements over the impaired trade receivables, whether determined on an individual or collective basis.
+All amounts are short term and hence the carrying values of the Group's bill, trade and other receivables are considered to be a reasonable approximation of fair values.
+The other receivables were neither past due nor impaired.
+The Group did not hold any collateral as security or other credit enhancements over the trade and other receivables.